Machine Learning Electroweakino Production: Data set

 \subsection{Preselection}

 In order to remove the majority of the background and force the Neural Network to focus on subtle differences between signal and background events, a preselection was applied to data.
-Table \ref{tab:preselection} contains a list of event selections, largely inspired by the ATLAS search for squarks and gluinos in final states with jets and missing transverse momentum \cite{ATLAS:2020syg}.
-Events passing the selection are characterised by high \pt jets, no isolated leptons, and large missing transverse momentum, $E_T^{\rm miss}$.
+Table \ref{tab:preselection} contains a list of event selections. {These were inspired by the ATLAS search for squarks and gluinos in final states with jets and missing transverse momentum \cite{ATLAS:2020syg}.
+We have modified the ``SR2j-1600'' signal region selection from \cite{ATLAS:2020syg} by focusing on 2-4 jets, raising the cuts on jet \pt, and increasing the required size of $E^\mathrm{miss}_\mathrm{T}$.
+The exact numbers come from optimisation for the $m_{\tilde W}=300~\mathrm{GeV}$ $m_{\tilde q}=2.2~\mathrm{TeV}$ mass point with the help of a Decision Tree algorithm.} Events passing the selection are characterised by high \pt jets, no isolated leptons, and large missing transverse momentum, $E_T^{\rm miss}$.
 After the preselection, the effective cross section of the SM background is $6.6~\mathrm{fb}$.
-The effective corss sections for the signal are $6.9\cdot 10^{-2}~\mathrm{fb}$, $5.3\cdot 10^{-2}~\mathrm{fb}$ and $5.1\cdot 10^{-2}~\mathrm{fb}$ for the Wino, Higgsino and Bino scenarios, respectively, with $m_{\tilde \chi_1^0}=300~\mathrm{GeV}$ and $m_{\tilde q}=2.2~\mathrm{TeV}$.
+The effective cross sections for the signal are $6.9\cdot 10^{-2}~\mathrm{fb}$, $5.3\cdot 10^{-2}~\mathrm{fb}$ and $5.1\cdot 10^{-2}~\mathrm{fb}$ for the Wino, Higgsino and Bino scenarios, respectively, with $m_{\tilde \chi_1^0}=300~\mathrm{GeV}$ and $m_{\tilde q}=2.2~\mathrm{TeV}$.
 The event samples that passed cuts in Table \ref{tab:preselection} are publicly available on \cite{monojetdataset}.

 Before the training, the SM data and that of the Wino/Higgsino signal for $m_{\tilde \chi_1^0}=300~{\rm GeV}$ $m_{\tilde q}=2.2~{\rm TeV}$ benchmark point are combined into a balanced data set consisting of 1.17M events,\footnote{The size of the training sample, 1.17M events, is much larger than the number of expected background, $\sim 20$K. Our method, therefore, requires the generation of training samples with Monte Carlo simulation.
 Low-level features are particularly prone to background mismodeling.
 One of the reasons to use both low-level and high-level inputs is to make our results less dependent on the background modelling.} which is subsequently split into the training (70\%) and validation (30\%) sets.
 The splitting is done ten times with ten different values of the random seed in order to produce data for the ensemble training\footnote{An optimal approach would be to use Monte Carlo to generate ten independent data sets.
 However, it was not feasible with the available resources.}.
 In addition, completely independent test sets are generated for the SM background and all considered signal model points, each consisting of $\mathcal{O}(\rm 10k)$ events.